turingschool/backend-curriculum-site/module2/misc/blogger.md

 ### Creating the Article Model

-Our blog will be centered around "articles," so we'll need a table in the database to store all the articles and a model to allow our Rails app to work with that data.
+Our blog will be centered around `articles`, each with a `title` and `body`, so we'll need a table in the database to store all the articles and a model to allow our Rails app to work with that data.

 Whenever you find yourself ready to add functionality or features to your app,you should automatically think: *Time for a new working branch!*.
 Don't worry if that's not automatic yet, it soon will be.
 We are moving into the M(odel) part of MVC, so let's "checkout" a branch for implementing our Article model: